milokhl/personal-website/public/markdown/wavenet.md

 In this way, it is *implicitly* identifying characteristics of an instrument, rather than requiring them to be explicitly fed in as input.
 Without external conditioning, the **NSynth WaveNet** is much more powerful, because there are no input parameters that need to be controlled by a human.
 The authors show that the learned temporal embeddings can be extracted from audio clips that the network was not trained on and used to create new sounds through **interpolation in the embedding space**.

-Since the publication of the NSynth WaveNet paper, the team at Google has released many apps that show how the embeddings of multiple instruments (i.e a cat and a flugelhorn) can be interpolated between to produce a new hybrid instrument ```[2]```.
+Since the publication of the NSynth WaveNet paper, Google Magenta has released many apps that show how the embeddings of multiple instruments (i.e a cat and a flugelhorn) can be combined to produce a new hybrid instrument ```[2]```.

 <figure class="figure">
   <img class="figure-img rounded mt-1" width="100%" src="/images/wavenet/embeddings_ex1.png">